Is It Time for Toilet Training?

 Here are tips to make potty training go more smoothly:

-Tell your child that the potty belongs to him or her.
+Tell your child that the potty belongs to them.

 Put it in a convenient spot.

-Let your child sit on the potty chair fully clothed until he or she gets used
+Let your child sit on the potty chair fully clothed until they get used to just sitting

 Let your child see you using the toilet.